24 August 2018

 - Prior knowledge of Stata is required for this course;

-- Basic understanding of survey methodology (this could be gained in the course "Introduction to Survey Design" in week 1);
+- Basic understanding of survey methodology (this could be gained in the course “Introduction to Survey Design” in the first week);

-- Experience in handling survey data is helpful.
+- Experience in handling survey data is helpful but not necessary.

 - have a sound understanding of the most frequently used sample designs (one- and two-stage sampling, clustered sampling; stratified sampling, and related designs);